 Bilingualism at Gallaudet

 The University Mission Statement emphasizes that Gallaudet is a bilingual university.
 All faculty and students use both ASL and written English as a regular part of their campus activities.
-Information about the Bilingual Mission of the University and the ongoing efforts to build bilingual skills and structures at Gallaudet can be found on the website of the Office for Bilingual Teaching and Learning.
+Information about the Bilingual Mission of the University and the ongoing efforts to build bilingual skills and structures at Gallaudet can be found on the website of the Center for Bilingual Teaching and Learning (CBTL).
+Such services include: